wp-plugins/social-media-auto-publish/readme.txt

 == Changelog ==

+= Social Media Auto Publish 1.1.1 =
+* Fix for multiple posting to social media
+* Fixed PHP version compatability issue for versions less than 5.3
+* A few bug fixes

 = Social Media Auto Publish 1.1 =
 * Support for publishing to LinkedIn
 * A few bug fixes